thatsnice/ops-dojo/README.md

 # What is the Ops Dojo?

+## Mission Statement

+The Ops Dojo serves humanity by gathering, absorbing, developing and disseminating wisdom, knowledge and tools which promote balanced, continuously improving processes.

+## In other words

-It's a meta project for developing a shared lexicon, best practices and example projects for running technical operations and development.
+This is primarily a meta project for developing a shared lexicon, best practices, tools and examples to improve technical operations.
+Most of what this project produces will likely be applicable to life in general, which is why the Mission Statement is as generic as it is.
+There's no reason to prematurely limit ourselves.

-# Project layout

-- Product/
-  - Where the output of this initiative goes
-  - the-library/ - The collection of definitions, advice and tools we are developing.

-- Program/
-  - Management docs for this Program: definitions, scope, etc
-  - Also serves as the first example application of the library to a project
-  - archive/ - Some older stuff which needs to be incorporated and deleted

-- Examples/
-  - Instances of projects or programs using this library

 # The Plan